 We love to talk lighting.
-And whether you know it, lighting plays an integral role in your business.
-From the electric bill, to the subconscious behavior of employees and customers.
-Effective Lighting design is a significant financial improvement to any business.
+And whether you know it or not, lighting plays an integral role in your business.
+From the electric bill, to the subconscious behavior of employees and customers, effective lighting design is a significant financial improvement to any business.
 Please enjoy our introduction to lighting.
 If you have any questions, give us a call and we'll help you.

 1.)
 ENERGY SAVINGS

 The potential energy savings from LED depends on a lot of factors and should be carefully considered before any lighting decisions are made.
 The factors include the type and quantity of lights that are being replaced, the performance of the new LED lights, the cost of electricity, and the hours of usage.

 Below is an example of common replacements to show the typical annual savings per light.
 The annual return assumes 16 hours of operation per day, 7 days per week, at $.15 per kilowatt electricity cost.
 Of course these numbers are unique to each project but these figures are below industry averages.

 Below are some common fixtures in commercial and industrial lighting.
 Highbays and Vapor Tights work great in warehouse and factory settings.
 Shoeboxes, Area Lights, Wallpacks, and Floods work great for parking lots and outdoor spaces.
 Canopy's and Lowbays work great for gas stations and parking garages.
 And lastly, the Edge Lit Panels, Tubes, and Troffers work great for offices, schools, and interior finished settings.